Zuehlke/software-engineering-corner/drafts/compound-components.md

 });
 ```

 2. We implement a parent component.
 All following components will be children of this parent component.
-It creates the Context provider and ensures that all children can have access to the same context data.
+It creates the context provider and ensures that all children can have access to the same context data.

 ```typescript
 // Dialog.tsx